 I feel like this added digital “connection” makes us less connected.
 I feel like this increased reliance we have on devices, divides us.

-I think we've seen that during the presidential election, and the aftermath for sure, where digital communities can move us further apart.
+We've seen that during the presidential election, and the aftermath for sure, where digital communities can move us further apart.
 We spend so much time staring at our phones.
 Look around a restaurant or coffee shop.
 Ever notice tables of families where everyone is staring at their phones?
 We often choose distraction over connection.

 When did we become so digitally numb – so oblivious — to the world around us?
 So much so we ignore loved ones across the table.
 And miss the human touch.
 Human interaction.
 Social conversation.